linrongbin16/fzfx.nvim/README.md

 })
 ```

-Above is an example that adding two groups of self-defined groups of commands `FzfxFiles` and `FzfxLiveGrep`.

-A group of commands config schema is:
+A group of commands needs to define below fields:

 ```lua